-While the schedule remains open for alteration, the following courses will be taught approximately according to the following schedule.
+While the schedule remains open for alteration, the following cours will be taught approximately according to the following schedule.

 Law of Contracts